Griffith University/University of the Sunshine Coast Medicine Summary

 If you've achieved both of these, you're good to go directly into the Doctor of Medicine degree without the need to go though an interview or need to sit the GAMSAT.

-The selection criteria for Griffith University medicine for graduates who don't have a Griffith Bachelor of Medical Science degree, is a 2 stage process (like many other universities):-
+The selection criteria for Griffith University medicine for graduates who don't have a Griffith or USC Bachelor of Medical Science degree, is a 2 stage process (like many other universities):-

 Stage 1: Your GPA and GAMSAT results (50% for each) are used to determine who's offered an interview (the interview at Griffith is known as the GUMSAA - which stands for Griffith University Multiple Station Admission Assessment).